catchSheep/PlanarRad/README.md

 ## Linux Installation
 Installation on Linux should be fairly easy and straightforward.

+Download this repo either as a zip and extract it, or clone the repo with `git clone`.

 Currently, to compile, we compile with the QT dependencies, even if you only want the command line features.
 The --disable-qt option does NOT appear to work, as there are many calls to qt libraries within the code that are not removed by the use of such a flag.
 See todo list.

 Tested on Fedora 33 and 34.